rovitotv/SensorCraft/README.rst

 A `YouTube video has been created <https://youtu.be/C9n1bS54AIw>`_ to show students how to install SensorCraft and Enthought Canopy then run the examples.
-The video is for Mac OS X but the process for Windows and Linux is similar.
+The video is for Mac OS X but the process for Windows and Linux is similar.  **SensorCraft requires Python 2.7, make sure you install a version of Enthought Canopy that supports Python 2.7.**

 GitHub Release